 - 2 tablespoons balsamic vinegar

 - 1 teaspoon honey or ½ teaspoon brown sugar

 - Place lettuce in a large salad bowl or divide into four individual serving plates.
 Top with tomatoes.

 - Fry bacon in a pan, until brown and crisp.
 Scoop with a slotted spoon and set aside on a paper towel, to drain, then scatter on top of the salad or individual serving plates.

 - Drain off excess bacon fat from frying and leave two tablespoons in the skillet (if preferred drain off all, and add olive oil instead).
-Heat over medium heat, add sunflower seeds and onions, and then whisk in balsamic vinegar and honey, and cook 1-2 minutes.
+Heat the oil over medium heat, add the sunflower seeds and onions, and then whisk in the balsamic vinegar and honey, and cook 1-2 minutes.
 Season with salt and pepper.

 - Drizzle hot dressing over salad.
 Top with Feta cheese and serve immediately, whilst still warm.